-My professors were good role models in how they navigated each child and their family, and becoming We faced difficulties in reconstructing nice and a parent was also helpful.
-The Hand, Orthopaedic and rounded fingertips for children undergoing syndactyly Plastic Surgery Residents who rotate through us get release.
-Existing surgical techniques resulted in to do, see and manage real-world cases.
-Instead of tapered fingertips that were not pleasing to the eye, just reading about this unique part of their syllabus in and the challenge was performing tissue expansion in textbooks, they benefit greatly in experience handling the small fingers of a 1-year-old. the paediatric hand.
-By adapting the use of Suzuki pins and the rubber band system-traditionally used for fracture dislocationswe were able to provide transverse soft tissue distraction in children with syndactyly to achieve tissue expansion around the fingertips.
+We faced difficulties in reconstructing nice and rounded fingertips for children undergoing syndactyly release.
+Existing surgical techniques resulted in tapered fingertips that were not pleasing to the eye, and the challenge was performing tissue expansion in the small fingers of a 1-year-old.
+By adapting the use of Suzuki pins and the rubber band system-traditionally used for fracture dislocations we were able to provide transverse soft tissue distraction in children with syndactyly to achieve tissue expansion around the fingertips.
 In what other practical areas can your research be of help?